Hendryboyz/CSharpKata/README.md

-# Repository for TDD practicing
+# Repository for CSharp TDD practicing

 ## Resource

 [Coding Dojo](http://codingdojo.org/)

+## Document
+Just a Kata repository, What are you doing ?? :)

 ## Practice Kata List